inex/ixp-manager-docs-md/docs/features/peering-matrix.md

 ## Controlling Access to the Peering Matrix

-The peering matrix is publically available by default.
+The peering matrix is publicly available by default.
 However you can limit access to a minimum user privilege by setting `PEERING_MATRIX_MIN_AUTH` to an integer from 0 to 3 in your `.env`.
 See [here for what these integers mean](../usage/users.md#types-of-users).
 For example, to limit access to any logged in user, set the following:

 ```
 PEERING_MATRIX_MIN_AUTH=1